tsnellgrove/dark_castle3/doc/to_do.md

 						- IDEA: an obj in a closed container is not acceessable
 						- IDEA: inventory relates to creatures therefor is needed for Interactive & Creature
 						- IDEA: room.inventory has also been created but may be superfluous???
-				- TBD: update 'help hand' to explain inventory concepts
+				- DONE: update 'help hand' to explain inventory concepts
+				- DONE: test cup of tea
 				- TBD: update sword glow narrative for crocodile encouters
+					- TBD: update condition to determine if shiny_sword is in hand
 		- CANCEL: general ideas
 			- DONE: now prep case works with portable containers but 2-word does not - fix
 			- DONE: extend hand => bkpk to worn items?